Museum of Art & Photography: Abhishek Poddar

 Abhishek Poddar (born 1968), an Indian industrialist, philanthropist, and art collector, is the founder of the Museum of Art and Photography, Bengaluru.
 Besides serving on various boards and committees in India, Poddar also serves on the advisory committees of the India-Europe Foundation for New Dialogues, headquartered in Rome and on the Lincoln Centre Global Advisory Council.
 He has been collecting art since high school and has created a significant collection of South Asian art, craft and antiquities, including modern and contemporary art and photography, a majority of which he has donated to the museum's collection.
 In December 2016, Christie’s also held an auction of a large chunk of the Poddar family’s personal collection, and the funds acquired were used to drive forward his vision of establishing south India's first major private art museum.

 He was named as one of Asia’s 2018 Heroes of Philanthropy by Forbes Magazine.
 He is also the director of Sua Explosives & Accessories, and the managing director of Matheson Bosanquet.

 Publications

 In December 2018, MAP published a book on Gond-Pardhan artist, Jangarh Singh Shyam, written by Dr. Jyotindra Jain.
 The book includes transcripts of his final letter to his wife, Nankushiya, and his mother, Adharabai.
 The letter was written a few days before his death and contained his explanation of his frame of mind.

 Building

 The museum is located on Kasturba Road in Bengaluru.
-The designs for the 44,000 square feet museum include five galleries, an auditorium, research library, classroom, restoration lab, storage, and sculpture garden.
+The designs for the five floor, 44,000 square feet museum include five galleries, an auditorium, research library, classroom, restoration lab, storage, and sculpture garden.
 Designed by Mathew & Ghosh Architects, the construction was overseen by an architectural committee that included Rahul Mehrotra, Mahrukh Tarapor, and the late Martand Singh.